Galilean conformal algebras in two spatial dimension: Abstract

 \section{Abstract}

-An infinite dimensional Galilean conformal algebra $ \alg $ in $(2+1)$ dimensional space-time is studied.
-We give a classification of all possible central extensions of $ \alg. $ Then representation theory of the algebra with the central extensions, denoted by $ \calg, $ is developed.
-It is shown that $ \calg $ with unit central charge is realized in terms of infinitely many kinds of bosons.
-We then derive explicit formula of Kac determinant for the Verma modules of $ \calg. $ It is seen from the formula that the Verma modules are irreducible for nonvanishing highest weights.
-Finally, we introduce new infinite dimensional Galilean conformal algebra in the space-time of same dimension.
-Its central extensions are also discussed.
+A class of infinite dimensional Galilean conformal algebra in $ (2+1) $ dimensional spacetime is studied.
+Each member of the class, denoted by $ \alg_{\ell}, $ is labelled by the parameter $ \ell. $ The parameter $ \ell $ takes a spin value, i.e., 1/2, 1, 3/2, \dots.
+We give a classification of all possible central extensions of $ \alg_{\ell}. $ Then we consider the highest weight Verma modules over $ \alg_{\ell}$ with the central extensions.
+For integer $ \ell $ we give an explicit formula of Kac determinant.
+It results immediately that the Verma modules are irreducible for nonvanishing highest weights.
+It is also shown that the Verma modules are reducible for vanishing highest weights.
+For half-integer $ \ell $ it is shown that all the Verma module is reducible.
+These results are independent of the central charges. \\